-The p-System storage devices are either block-structured or sequential.
-Sequential files may be thought of as streams of characters, with no explicit action allowed except reading and/or writing.
+The Operating System uses two kinds of devices: block- structured and sequential.
+Sequential files may be thought of as streams of characters, with no explicit motion allowed except reading and/or writing.
 CONSOLE: and PRINTER: are examples of sequential devices.
 Block-structured devices, such as diskette files, allow the additional operation of seeking a specific location.
 They can be accessed either sequentially or randomly and thus can support direct files.
-Since there is no notion of seeking a position on a file which is not block-structured, FORTRAN I/O does not allow direct file access to sequential devices.
+Since there is no notion of seeking a position on a file which is not block- structured, FORTRAN I/O does not allow direct file access to sequential devices.